guoyunyi001/data-science-study/machine-learning.md

 #### Why we need to make those assumptions
 1. The mean of the response at each value of the predictor is a linear function of the preditor
 2. Why errors should be normally distributed?
+- Based on the Centrel Limited Theorm:as the number of these error gets larger, the distribution of the error term tends to approach the normal distribution
 - The methods used for parameter estimation (MLE) can also imply the assumption of normally distributed random errors.
-  This assumption is requered to make sure that the ordinary least squares estimators are unbiased.
+  This assumption is requered to make sure that the ordinary least squares estimators are unbiased, at which step we assume the expection of mean of error is zero.
+- WHen do model evaluation and testing the corelation between variable and response, t-test and F- test are not applicable unless the error term is normal distributed.